 |Matthew 17:1-13||Jesus transfiguration where Elijah appears and Jesus confirms that John the Baptist was the Elias that was supposed to come and he had already come, and people killed him as they did not recognize him.|

-Luke 1:5-7 gives introduction about the parents of John.
+Luke 1:5-7 details about the parents of John the baptist.
 Zacharias was the father of John the Baptist and Elizabeth was the mother of John the Baptist.
-Zacharias whose name means “remembered by the Lord” was a priest of the course of Abia and Elizabeth whose name means “His Oath” was from the lineage of Aaron.
-“God remembers his oath”.
+Zacharias whose name means “remembered by the Lord” was a priest of the course of Abia.
+Elizabeth whose name means “His Oath” was from the lineage of Aaron.
+So it meant “God remembers his oath”.
 These both were righteous before God, walking in all the commandments and ordinances of the Lord blameless but they had no children as Elizabeth was barren.
 God allowed several old testament women to experience barrenness to bring forth promised child: Mother of Isaac, Samson, and Samuel.

 In Luke 1:8-25 Angel Gabriel tells Zacharias that his prayers are remembered by the Lord and he would have a child whom he should name as John which means “Yahweh is gracious”.
 Here Zacharias prayers are answered but he does not believe which means he is either no more praying about it or lost faith that God can give him child in this age.
 He was a priest who must have read scriptures where God has blessed old people also to have children, yet he did not believe even after appearing of an Angel, so he was made dumb.
 He returned home post his service in the temple as dumb man.
 As he could write, he must have told all these things to Elizabeth as she demands the child name to be John during the naming ceremony.
 Some may think it was wrong to bind his tongue but in Luke 1:63-66 we see his tongue gets loosed and because of that miracle this story gets across the country.